liamlindsay9/ISDM-Group-3/Project.md

 ### POV Statements

+**In-bound Customers**
-In-bound Customers: As an inbound customer i want a comprehensive call exchange system which is fast so that i can make informed decisions and have quicker service.
+- As an inbound customer i want a comprehensive call exchange system which is fast so that i can make informed decisions and have quicker service.